ZhuoranHou/personal_website/content/post/project_euler/index.md

 **Explanations & Answers:**

 Since if this number can be evenly divisible by numbers from 11 to 20, it must can be evenly divisible by numbers from 11 to 20.
 So we only need to check 11-20.

+I wrote two loops with a inside loop checking if the remainder equals to zero and a outside loop checking numbers in the given range. ”div“ is the value indicating the status of divisibility of the number.
+If  "div == 1" , then print the value.

 ```python
 def smallest_mul(n,a,b):